top of page

 4.1 Introduction

 A structured risk management process aims to align risk management with objectives and manage risk in an unbiased way.
-Although the basic steps of the process apply to any risk and any level of the organization, different risk assessment techniques can be used depending on the circumstances.
+Although the basic steps of the process apply to any risk and at any organizational level, different risk assessment techniques may be used depending on the circumstances.

 An important focus of risk management is on the creation of value for the organization and better decision making.